The Sorrows LP

 The one suggestion I’d make to this band is to smother the lead vocal in confidence.
 Conceptually it’s doing the right things, but it should do them more.
 Where the voice gets more angsty, it should be even more so and when it stabs into the song, it should stab deeper.

-The album is certainly enjoyable and there’s not enough bands in this space.
+The album is certainly enjoyable and there are not enough bands in this space.
 Is there work to do?
 Yeah, a bit – but they have songs and the rest is forgivable.
 I love the vibe and think they’re great.
 Gimme more ‘Red Devil’, ‘Paler Still’, and ‘Edward’.

 Written by Fenton on